Summary: Hire a construction lawyer when building a new house. Hire a real estate lawyer for other real estate transactions

 Construction law covers legal issues and disputes arising from home building and deals with all legal issues relating to the new home construction process from land acquisition and chain of (land) title, title insurance, to construction financing, to contractor liens and any post-construction claims settlement.

-I recommend the use of a real estate lawyer or a construction lawyer by any private individual, home owner, or new home buyer mainly to make sure the contract is not only properly drawn, but is properly executed as well.
+I recommend the use of a real estate lawyer or a construction lawyer to any private individual, home owner, or new home buyer mainly to make sure the contract is not only properly drawn, but is properly executed as well.
 The lawyer may or may not be involved in the actual building contract negotiations.

 It is important that the real estate lawyer or construction lawyer you hire be familiar with local rules, laws and ordinances as they can have an enormous impact on how smoothly your project flows.